Introduction

 Are there specific tools or equipment needed for underwater concrete curing?

-Yes, if you plan to cure concrete underwater, invest in tools designed for marine environments, such as underwater mixers and curing blankets.
+To cure concrete underwater, consider investing in tools made for marine environments, like underwater mixers and curing blankets.